openvinotoolkit/open_model_zoo/models/public/yolof/README.md

 ## Use Case and High-Level Description

 YOLOF is a simple, fast, and efficient object detector without FPN.
 Model based on ["You Only Look One-level Feature"](https://arxiv.org/abs/2103.09460) paper.
 It was implemented in PyTorch\* framework.
+Model used `CSPDarkNet-53` as backbone.
 For details see [repository](https://github.com/megvii-model/YOLOF).
 This model was pre-trained on [Common Objects in Context (COCO)](https://cocodataset.org/#home) dataset with 80 classes.

 ## Specification